EmilyLindsay-Smith/Lablab_XMOD/.github/pull_request_template.md

 How has this been tested?

 # Checklist
-- [ ] I have run the checkstyle linter with both sun_checks.xml and google_checks.xml and corrected any issues
+- [ ] I have run the checkstyle linter with sun_checks.xml and corrected any issues
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code
 - [ ] I have updated the documentation